mihir09/SplitIt/README.md

 - ~~**Unequal Split**: Implement backend logic and frontend options to enable unequal distribution of expenses.~~ ✅

 - ~~**Participants-based Split**: Implement backend logic and frontend options to select members involved in participants.~~ ✅

+- ~~**Shares and Perecentages Split**: Implement backend logic and frontend options to enable unequal distribution of expenses by mentioning shares or perecentages of involved participants.~~ ✅

 - **Notifications**: Add email or in-app notifications to keep users informed about their financial activities.